- How do I get the free iLife and iWork Apps on my iPad? (Pages, Keynote, Numbers, iPhoto, Garageband & iMovie)

 Which iPad should I buy?

-For Education, we would recommend buying a 16GB, Wifi only iPad.
+For Education, we would recommend buying a 32GB, Wifi only iPad.
 You will get the best prices by purchasing through XMA’s Scottish Government National Framework Agreement.
-If you want a large iPad we would recommend the iPad Air 2, and if you want to smaller iPad, we would recommend the iPad mini 4.
-You can compare models by clicking here
+The iPad offering best value for money and suitable for educational purposes is currently called ‘iPad’.

 Which case should I buy for my iPads?